 Our offering is vendor agnostic, empowering our customers to manage a mix of different bots, human agents and technologies from one control panel, thereby optimizing contact center efficiency.
+In 2017, LivePerson launched the LiveEngage for Bots program and we have subsequently integrated LiveEngage with multiple artificial intelligence/bots vendors, including IBM Watson.
 LivePerson's proprietary and third-party AI/bots enable brands to partially or fully automate communications with their customers.
 In addition, we have opened up access to our platform and our products with application programming interfaces (APIs) that allow third parties to develop on top of our platform.
 Customers and partners can utilize these APIs to build our capabilities into their own applications and to enhance our applications with their services.
 In 2017, we allocated additional resources to supporting partners and we expect this investment to increase as our partner network expands.

 Maintaining Market Leadership in Technology and Security Expertise.
 As described above, we are devoting significant resources to creating new products and enabling technologies designed to accelerate innovation.
 In order to better support our customers and to attract the best talent, LivePerson is globalizing research and development.
-We now have tech centers in Israel; Mannheim, Germany; New York; Atlanta and Mountain View, California.
+We now have tech centers in Israel; Mannheim, Germany; New York; Atlanta; Austin; San Francisco; and Seattle.
 We evaluate emerging technologies and industry standards and continually update our technology in order to retain our leadership position in each market we serve.
 We monitor legal and technological developments in the area of information security and confidentiality to ensure our policies and procedures meet or exceed the demands of the world's largest and most demanding corporations.
 We believe that these efforts will allow us to effectively anticipate changing customer and consumer requirements in our rapidly evolving industry.